 Game development is something I care deeply about, and I’m committed to continuously improving by working alongside experienced developers and industry experts.
 I'm looking for opportunities where I can contribute meaningfully, while also **learning from those with more experience in areas like gameplay systems, networking, or production workflows.

-If you believe you can teach me something — whether through mentorship, collaboration, or working together on a project — I would be genuinely excited to join your team, grow under your guidance, and help build great games.
+I’m always eager to learn and grow.
+If you believe you can teach me something, whether through mentorship, collaboration, or by working together on a project, I’d be genuinely excited to join your team, learn under your guidance, and contribute to building great games.

 📬 I’m ready to work hard, stay curious, and grow with the right team.